Quetzaly88/PP5-Real_Honey/README.md

                   * This confirms that the webhook was received successfully.

       *8.2 Credits:*
          [Code-Institute tutors]:
          [Chat GPT]: I used AI for the Stripe set up because of time management and how clear were the steps to follow,

-**9. Handling product images and information**
-   To ensure product information and images persists across deployments, fixtures were used.
-However, some product data was missing after loading the fixtures, so an automated script was created to fix missing descriptions.
+**9. Handling product images and Product information** To ensure product data and images persists across deployments a combination of fixtures and Cloudinary storage was used.
+   This approach ensures consistency, avoids missing product information, and optimizes media delivery for fast page load times.

+   9.1 Product Fixtures (Backup and loading Process)
       1. Create a fixture file (Backup of all product data)
          - products/fixtures/ all_products_backup.json
       2. Load fixtures into the Database